ikarus-project/ikarus/docs/website/02_examples/cantileverBeam.md

 ## Description

-The example `iks002_cantileverBeamOneDGrid.cpp` demonstrates a simple implementation of the standard one dimensional Timoshenko beam element which is clamped on the left hand side.
-A point load is applied on the right hand side of the beam.
+The example `iks002_cantileverBeamOneDGrid.cpp` demonstrates a simple implementation of the standard one-dimensional Timoshenko beam element, which is clamped on the left-hand side.
+A point load is applied on the right-hand side of the beam.
 It uses `Dune::OneDGrid` to generate the required grid.
 The implementation shown here assembles the stiffness matrices explicitly.
-Advanced implementations of matrix assembly and other features of Ikarus is showcased in the other examples.
+Advanced implementations of matrix assembly and other features of Ikarus are showcased in the other examples.

 ## Code highlights

-The `#!cpp main()` function calls the following function to run the example
+The `#!cpp main()` function calls the following function to run the example.
 ```cpp
 void exampleTimoshenkoBeam(const int polynomialOrderW, // (1)!
 const int polynomialOrderPhi, // (2)!